Mass media in Kazakhstan: Intimidation and government-ordered closures

-Respublika is possibly the main opposition publication.
-A number of its issues were printed as Golos Respubliki.

-Increasingly, owners of printing presses refused to print the publication after a failed attempt by a government representative to buy a controlling stake in Respublika in November 2001.
+The opposition publication Respublika ran into serious difficulty after November 2001, when owners of printing presses refused to print the publication after a failed attempt by a government representative to buy a controlling stake in Respublika.
 (One owner found a human skull placed on his doorstep.)

-A mid-March 2002 court order to stop printing for three months, was evaded by printing under other titles, such as Not That Respublika.

-On another occasion, a decapitated dog was hung from Respublika building with a screwdriver sticking into its side and a note reading "there will be no next time" the dog's head was left outside Irina Petrushova's home.
+The paper evaded a mid-March 2002 court order to stop printing for three months by printing under other titles, such as Not That Respublika.
+A decapitated dog was hung from Respublika building with a screwdriver sticking into its side and a note reading "there will be no next time"; the dog's head was left outside Irina Petrushova's home.
 Three days later, the newspaper's offices were firebombed and burned to the ground.
 In July, Petrushova was given an eighteen-month jail sentence on tax charges, but served no time after a judge ruled that the case fell under an amnesty.
 (Petrushova eventually left the country for Russia, where she continued to publish via the Internet, living apart from her family for their safety.
 In recognition of her work, she was awarded a 2002 International Press Freedom Award by the Committee to Protect Journalists, a US-based NGO.)

 In May 2005 the Kazakh Information Ministry ordered the paper to be closed, accusing it of inciting ethnic hatred by publishing an interview with a Russian politician who made derogatory remarks about ethnic Kazakhstanis.
 The paper's deputy editor Galina Dyrdina claimed the closure was politically motivated, and vowed to appeal.
 The paper continued to be published under a variety of titles.

 In November 2012, before the anniversary of the Mangystau riots, Kazakh authorities raided and searched Respublika's office and again suspended its publication while a verdict on criminal charges was still pending.
 On 21 November, Prosecutors moved to ban Respublika including eight newspapers and 23 Internet sites under its umbrella, along with the Vzglyad newspaper and its Internet sites for "propagating extremism".
 Reporters Without Borders described this as a "pretext" and said it would be the end of pluralism in Kazakhstan.
 A month later, the ban was ordered.